nwjs/node/doc/api/child_process.md

 may not actually terminate the process.

 See kill(2) for reference.

+On Windows, where POSIX signals do not exist, the `signal` argument will be ignored, and the process will be killed forcefully and abruptly (similar to `'SIGKILL'`).
+See [Signal Events][] for more details.

 On Linux, child processes of child processes will not be terminated when attempting to kill their parent.
 This is likely to happen when running a